EddyVerbruggen/cordova-plugin-webviewcolor/README.md

 <gap:plugin name="nl.x-services.plugins.ioswebviewcolor" version="1.0" />
 ```

-2\.
-Nothing.
-WebViewColor.js is brought in automatically.
+The required javascript file is brought in automatically.
 There is no need to change or add anything in your html.

 ## 3. Usage
+You can change the background color immediately after `ondeviceready`, but you may also want to do it by, for instance, a click of a button:
 ```html
   <button onclick="window.plugins.webviewcolor.change('#FF0000')">change to #FF0000</button>
   <button onclick="window.plugins.webviewcolor.change('#00FF00', function(){alert('color was changed!')}">change to #00FF00</button>